Norman Tebbit: In the media

 In the late 1980s, Tebbit was frequently the target for stand-up comedian Ben Elton, who typically referred to him as "Normo Tebbs".

 Tebbit was interviewed about the rise of Thatcherism for the 2006 BBC TV documentary series Tory!
 Tory!
 Tory!.
 In 2011, writing in his Telegraph blog, he uncharacteristically praised an article in The Guardian by Michael White.
 Tebbit cited White's article (an account of Pauline Pearce's visit to the 2011 Tory party conference) as being "a perfect illustration of my theory of the common ground of politics."

-Tebbit was portrayed as a sinister, leather-clad bovverboy beating up fellow cabinet members and keeping order in Margaret Thatcher's cabinet, by the satirical TV puppet show, Spitting Image.
+Critics nicknamed Tebbit "The Chingford Skinhead".
+The satirical TV puppet show Spitting Image portrayed him as a sinister, leather-clad bovverboy beating up fellow cabinet members and keeping order in Margaret Thatcher's cabinet.
 The Professor of English at University College London, John Mullan, has written: "In Spitting Image and probably the middle-class imagination, Norman Tebbit was given an Essex drag on his vowels which he hardly possessed.
 He should speak in that way because of what he represented".

-On 23 February 2010, Tebbit was alleged to have attacked a ceremonial Chinese dragon during a Chinese New Year parade in Bury St Edmunds.
-He is said to have been unaware it was Chinese New Year and to have "kicked the rear of a child who was dressed in the traditional costume of a dragon".
-Tebbit later said: "I don't think my reaction was extreme at all.
-I placed my hand on the drum so I could diminish the noise and asked the drummer what was going on and got a rap on the knuckles for my pain.
-I was then barged by the dragon.
-I barged it back and might have done something like kick it.
-I wasn't sure how to deal with it.
-I've never been barged by a dragon before".
-A local Conservative town councillor, Mr Chung, visited Tebbit the day after the incident and received an apology.
-Chung said: "I said his actions were upsetting.
-He apologised.
-He only then understood what he had done".

 In May 2009, Tebbit urged voters to snub the main three political parties in the upcoming EU Parliament election.
-Tebbit, who in March 2009 said that he would vote for the United Kingdom Independence Party (UKIP), stated: "Local elections, the great British public should just treat as normal", but suggested using the European election to send a message to the implicated parties.
+Tebbit, who in March 2009 had said that he would vote for the UK Independence Party (UKIP), stated: "Local elections, the great British public should just treat as normal", but suggested using the European election to send a message to the implicated parties.
 Tebbit said that there were a series of smaller parties people could vote for in addition to UKIP, including the Green Party, but he urged against voting for the British National Party.

+In February 2010, Tebbit apologised following an altercation with a ceremonial Chinese dragon during a Chinese New Year parade in Bury St Edmunds.
+He is said to have been unaware it was Chinese New Year, stating he heard a "dreadful noise" outside his Suffolk home.
+Tebbit said: "I put my hands on a Chinese drum to try and stop the noise.
+I got my knuckles rapped for my pains.
+I then got jostled by a dragon.
+I have never been jostled by a dragon before.
+I gave it a shove, then got on my way."
+Tebbit later said he had resolved the matter amicably with the parade's organiser.

 In July 2013, Tebbit was one of the guests on an episode of Peter Hennessy's BBC Radio 4 programme Reflections in which he talked about his life and career.
 Earlier that year he paid tribute to Margaret Thatcher, saying he wished there were "someone like her now".

-In 2016, Tebbit contributed an interview to the documentary film Bobby Sands: 66 Days.
+In 2016 Tebbit contributed an interview to the documentary film Bobby Sands: 66 Days.